Internet and In Person Dating

 • Asks for your address under the guise of sending flowers or gifts

 • Makes an inordinate amount of grammar and/or spelling errors

 • Sends you emails containing strange links to third-party websites

 The U.S. Federal Trade Commission's advice to avoid online romance scams is available here: http://onguardonline.gov/articles/0004-online-dating-scams

 Be dateable, more importantly, be wise.
 If personal details provided by another person don't seem to add up, they behave suspiciously or pressure you for personal or financial information – block communications with that person and report them to us immediately.

 Block and report suspicious users.
 You can block and report concerns about any suspicious user anonymously from any email or social media profile page, phone, text or IM window.
 Use the technology that protects your anonymity.
 It is okay to keep your personal details limited while getting to know someone before disclosing personal information or meeting in person.
-Although we offer GQ Protect, we don't conduct criminal background checks on our users, so if you would like more information about someone, we recommend using the Internet and government resources available to everyone.
+Although we offer GQ Protect, we don't conduct complete criminal background checks on our users, outside of felonies, so if you would like more information about someone, we recommend using the Internet and government resources available to everyone.
 This can include typing the person's name into a search engine, reviewing public information made available by government offices, or using a paid service to obtain a full background report.

 • Asking you for money or donations